Bajazet (opera): Recordings

 This recording received the award for Best Opera by Midem Classical Awards 2006 and shortlisted for the 48th Annual Grammy Awards 2006.

 Before this release, excerpts from this opera had been performed by other singers such as Cecilia Bartoli.

-Pinchgut Opera's 2015 production of the opera was recorded live and broadcast on ABC Classic FM.
+Pinchgut Opera's 2015 production of the opera, led by Erin Helyard, was recorded live and broadcast on ABC Classic FM.
+It was subsequently issued on CD on Pinchgut's own label.
+The cast was: